isomerpages/moe-yishunsec/_the-yss-experience/My Experience in YSS.md

 Our staff also engaged the Principal and teachers in professional development conversations, sharing best practices as well as looking into opportunities for exchange programmes in the future.

+Here are some of the reflections from our Yishunites about their experience:

+*"I really enjoyed this experience as I got to bond with not only my buddy but other students from Charis Global School as well.
+I learnt that in their school, there is only 1 class per Grade.
+I find it interesting how they do not use calculators in Mathematics.
+Instead, they do mental calculations.
+They speak multiple languages which I find very similar to us as we study our Mother Tongue languages too.
+This experience was very enjoyable and I learnt a lot of things, especially when I get to interact with students from other countries.
+Doing this also made me realise how getting to know different cultures is very important.
+All the students and teachers are really nice too.
+I really appreciate this opportunity and I learnt a lot of things!"*

+Kai Qi (3E3)